-She became embarrassed and simply replied, “I never asked them that question.”
-It got me thinking; we sometimes go years without knowing anything about our neighbors or even our good friends, but how is it possible, we know so little about our parents and grandparents and even great-grandparents?
-It’s the same answer my client gave – we never asked that question.
+How is it possible, we know so little about our parents and grandparents and even great-grandparents?
+Here is the answer – we never asked that question.

 We miss these stories about our parents unless we ask, or it just comes out.
 The Internet has given us more information than ever before, but it’s about someone else, or something else.
 We Google something every day, but we know nothing of ourselves…. where do we come from?
 What kind of life did our parents and grandparents have?
 What stories could they tell?